Accessing mom and pop business funding is crucial for these companies to grow and survive during difficult times.

 In many cases, mom-and-pop store owners run the day-to-day operations of their businesses.
 So, they have a vested interest in ensuring that every customer has a positive experience.

 Mom and Pop Business Funding: Most Common Alternatives

-Of the 28.8 million small businesses in the United States in 2016, 19.3% were family-owned.
-You can find them in all sectors: convenience stores, car mechanics, hardware stores, restaurants, beauty salons, pharmacies… the list is endless.
+You can find them in all sectors: convenience stores, car mechanics, hardware stores, restaurants, beauty salons, pharmacies, etc.; the list is endless.

 Although the impact of these small businesses is undeniable, their challenges are just as big.

 On the one hand, their small size limits their operations’ scope, putting them at a disadvantage in the face of much more powerful businesses.
 On the other, their low income and generally low credit scores don’t make it easy to access traditional banks’ loans.